hathitrust/hathitrust_catalog_indexer/README.md

 This will build a docker image with a Solr core pre-loaded with a set of records.

-* As above, put records you want to load in `example-index/records-to-index.jsonl`
+* As above, put records you want to load in `example-index/records-to-index.jsonl`.
+Some records are included with this repository; this is a set of 2,000 records from a variety of contributors that were updated in HathiTrust on May 1, 2022.

 * Then run: